sonatype-nexus-community/nexus-repository-conan/README.md

 If everything checks out, the bundle for Conan should be available in the `target` folder

+#### Build with Docker

+    docker build -t nexus-repository-conan .

+#### Run as a Docker container

+    docker run -d -p 8081:8081 --name nexus-repository-conan nexus-repository-conan

+For further information like how to persist volumes check out [the GitHub repo for our official image](https://github.com/sonatype/docker-nexus3).

+After allowing some time to spin up, the application will be available from your browser at http://localhost:8081.

+To read the generated admin password for your first login to the web UI, you can use the command below against the running docker container:

+    docker exec -it nexus-repository-conan cat /nexus-data/admin.password && echo

+For simplicity, you should check `Enable anonymous access` in the prompts following your first login.

 ## Using Conan with Nexus Repository Manager 3

 [We have detailed instructions on how to get started here!](https://help.sonatype.com/repomanager3/formats/conan-repositories)